persteenolsen/angular-14-example-gh-pages/README.md

 - Azure App Service for Hosting
 - DevOps by Azure Repos and Pipelines
 - CORS Policy with Credentials set to true
-- Azure Data Studio for DB Managemet
+- Azure Data Studio for DB Management
 - VS Code as developement tool
+- Swagger API documentation with routes

+# Architectural / Design pattern

 - MVC architectural / design pattern which separates the App into logical components

-# Installing
+# Installing the Angular Client

 - Make sure you have a new version of Node installed
 - Download the code by zip or fork